learn-co-curriculum/ruby-arguments-readme/README.md

 ## Using Arguments in Methods

-Now that we know how to define a method with arguments, either required, optional, or both, let's take a closer look at using those arguments, that data, within the method.
+Now that we know how to define a method with arguments, let's take a closer look at using those arguments, that data, within the method.
 Once again, our greeting method;

 ```ruby
 def greeting(name)